Permit & Impact Fees

 MIF rates are based on the land use type and size (number of dwelling units, square footage, etc.).
 If the project is a redevelopment or change of use, a credit is given for the highest previous use on the property since June 30, 1986.
 Schedule A of the MIF Ordinance contains the impact fee rates for projects in the suburban areas of the City.
 Schedule B of the MIF Ordinance contains the impact fee rates for downtown St. Petersburg and adjacent areas (see link to downtown map below).
 If the credit from a previous use exceeds the fee for the new use, an impact fee is not due.
 A remaining credit can be applied towards future developments on the site and is not paid to the property owner.
 Credits run with the land and are not transferable to other sites.

 Credits are given for previous water closets.
-The fee for new water closets are:
+Water closet fees are charged per water closet for:

 - New residential units.
-Single-family, apartment, condominium, mobile home, hotel or motel, $350.00 per water closet.
+Single-family, apartment, condominium, mobile home, hotel or motel

 - New and renovated commercial structures.
-Commercial structures, $350.00 per water closet, excluding restaurants, theaters, carwashes, laundries and other commercial enterprises making more than a normal demand on the sewer system, all of which shall be treated under the industrial category.
+Commercial structures, excluding restaurants, theaters, carwashes, laundries and other commercial enterprises making more than a normal demand on the sewer system, all of which shall be treated under the industrial category.

 - New and renovated industrial structures.
 Shall be determined based on the number of gallons to be used and the demand on the system.